muratk3n/thirdwave/en/tweets/2020/week24b.md

 The ease of payment coupled w ppls wish to reward wld generate massive revenue at a scale not seen in our lifetimes.
-Patreon, Youtube ad rev are not the rigt model.
+Patreon, Youtube ad rev are not insufficient models.
 Destroy the gatekeepers.

 ---